nix-community/NixOS-WSL/docs/src/troubleshooting/README.md

 ## General Tips

-- Try fully restarting WSL by running `wsl --shutdown`
+- Try fully restarting WSL by running `wsl --shutdown`.
+This will close all your terminal windows.
+Then just restart wsl in your terminal.
 - Make sure that you are using the [Microsoft Store version](https://www.microsoft.com/store/productId/9P9TQF7MRM4R) of WSL
 - Update WSL2 to the latest version
   - To update, run: `wsl --update`